 The invoice details for the settlement period will be displayed, and you may see one or two invoices, depending on whether the settlement periods covers 1 or 2 months of sales and fees.

-The details on the invoice can be reviewed by clicking on 'Show Invoice Detail'.
-Once you are happy with it, send it over to QuickBooks by pressing the 'Send invoice to QuickBooks' button.
+The details on the invoice can be reviewed by clicking the little down arrow.
+Once you are happy with it, send it over to QuickBooks Online by pressing the 'Send invoice to QuickBooks' button.

 STEP 6: Review the A2X journal entry in QuickBooks

 In QuickBooks, you will see one (or two) journal entries that A2X has created.
 Each journal entry will have a date (the date the transactions are applied - which is important if the settlement covers more than one month), and the list of debit and credit transactions that apply in that period.